Skip to content

 • Write-offs tied to bad documentation down ~$350k/year Expected financial impact

-• Working-capital benefit from faster billing ≈ $1.4M
+• Working-capital benefit from faster billing ≈ $1.4M (one-time)

 • Extra recognized revenue ≈ $1.1M/year